SomeWeekendReading/someweekendreading.github.io/_posts/2026-06-24-french-bakery-climate-change.md

   isn't that much difference, at least to my suspicious eye?
 - The horizontal axis is temperature in Celsius, and the vertical axis is relative humidity in %.
-- The pink zone to the upper left is labelled the "Unsurvivable Zone".
+- The pink zone to the upper right is labelled the "Unsurvivable Zone".
 A human here, without life support equipment, will quickly die.
 Even with life support equipment,
   consider: air conditioning _dumps the heat outside,_ which does not improve matters overall!